sahilpocker/AI-Poetry-Recitation-with-Bark/README.md

 Follow the notebook instructions to generate and concatenate the audio for the poem.

+## Demo

+To provide a quick demonstration of this project, two sample poems are included in the repository with the following prompts:
+ 1) AI and the Future
+ 2) The Obstacles in Life

 ## To-Do
 Here are some future enhancements that can be made to this project: